Uwttn/Uwttn/README.md

 <h1>Introduction</h1>

 I have a solid foundation in web development.
-My skills are focused on Front-End Web Development, but I am open to growing my Back-End Development skills.
-The way I use AI is not to generate code but as a learning tool to further my skills.
+My skills are focused on front-end web development, but I am open to developing my back-end skills.
+I use AI not to generate code but as a learning tool to further my skills.
 Therefore, I use it to identify programming concepts and find information via documentation.
-I also ensure that my code is understandable through comments and follows common programming ethical standards.
+I also ensure my code is understandable through comments and follows common programming ethical standards.

 </div>